 Yet another delay occurred when one juror was found murdered on August 14, 1989, but rumors that Ramirez had orchestrated her death proved unfounded.
 On September 20, 1989, the jury finally returned a unanimous guilty verdict on 43 charges, including 13 counts of murder, five counts of attempted murder, 11 sexual assault charges and 14 burglary charges.

 Two weeks later, the same jury recommended the death sentence on 19 counts.
 Leaving the courtroom, Ramirez responded, "Hey, big deal, death always comes with the territory.
 I'll see you in Disneyland."
 The convicted murderer was formally sentenced to death in the gas chamber on November 7, 1989, and was sent to San Quentin Prison in California to spend the remainder of his days.

 While incarcerated, Ramirez married one of his supporters, 41-year-old Doreen Lioy, in 1996.
 His long-awaited appeal finally made it to the California State Supreme Court in 2006, before being rejected.

 Ramirez eventually was linked to more vicious crimes.
 In 2009, a DNA sample connected him with the April 10, 1984, rape and murder of a 9-year-old girl in San Francisco.

-After nearly 24 years on death row, Richard Ramirez died on June 7, 2013, at the age of 53, from complications related to B-cell lymphoma.
+After nearly 24 years on death row, Ramirez died on June 7, 2013, at the age of 53, from complications related to B-cell lymphoma.
 According to San Quentin corrections officers, Ramirez's death came shortly after he was taken to Marin General Hospital in Greenbrae, California.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!